liujian0819/3DGS/README.md

 <div style="text-align: left">
 <img src="ga.gif" width="800"/><br>
 </div>
-ABSTRACT: In computer vision, 3D segmentation is crucial for scene understanding.
+In computer vision, 3D segmentation is crucial for scene understanding.
 This study introduces C-SAGS, a comprehensive framework integrating CLIP, SAM, and 3DGS models for zero-shot, cross-modal 3D segmentation using text and geometric prompts.
 C-SAGS leverages informed 3D Gaussian Splatting to achieve high-quality 3D scene representation, enabling efficient and accurate segmentation.
 Experimental results demonstrate improved performance and reduced storage requirements compared to state-of-the-art methods.
 Our framework supports individual manipulation of segmented objects, facilitating 3D scene editing and reconstruction.
 We demonstrate a significant enhancement in IoU and accuracy, positioning our work within a broader context of 3D scene comprehension.

 ------------------------------------------------------------------------------------------------